Final Agency Determination: FAD-298

 Final Agency Determination

-FCIC agrees that procedures established by FCIC in the LAM and the Apple LASH are part of the contract between the AIP and the policyholder.
+FCIC disagrees that procedures established by FCIC in the LAM and the Apple LASH are part of the contract between the AIP and the policyholder.
 The definitions of “contract” and “policy” contained in the Basic Provisions and referenced in the preamble are an agreement between the policyholder and the AIP.
-As stated in FAD-249, published on RMA's website on December 2, 2015, the preamble and section 14(i) of the Basic Provisions are codified in the Code of Federal Regulations and have the force of law.
-The AIP must service a crop policy, including the adjustment of claims arising thereunder, in accordance with the terms of the Basic Provisions, Crop Provisions, and the procedural guidance promulgated by the FCIC.
+The LAM and Apple LASH are FCIC procedures.
+Although they do not appear in the Basic Provisions codified in the Code of Federal Regulations, AIPs must use the LAM and Apple LASH to administer policies.
+Specifically, AIPs are obligated to service crop insurance policies in accordance with the SRA, including the adjustment of claims arising thereunder, the terms of the Basic Provisions, Crop Provisions, and the procedural guidance promulgated by the FCIC.

 In accordance with 7 C.F.R. § 400.768(i), when issuing a final agency determination or a FCIC interpretation, FCIC will not evaluate the policyholder, AIP, agent, or loss adjuster as it relates to their performance of following FCIC policy provisions or procedures.
 Interpretations will not include any analysis of whether the policyholder, AIP, agent, or loss adjuster was in compliance with the policy provision or procedure in question.
 As such, FCIC cannot determine whether there is a breach of the contract between the AIP and the policyholder when an AIP, or one of its employees, fail to comply with the loss adjustment procedures specified in the LAM or the Apple LASH.